mstevens5/333_A2_Usage/README.md

 ### Service Request Format

 Keep in mind you do not necessarily have to service these requests, they are just there so you can test to see if you firewall rules are correct by monitoring traffic.
-That being said, every minute each `OtherLinux` VM will send out traffic in the following form (in this order):
+I have implemented timeouts for each request so that they do not exceed 3-4 seconds per request.
+That being said, every minute each `OtherLinux` VM will send out all of the following traffic (in this order):

 * 1 ping to Linux host
 * 1 passive FTP request to Linux host